AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments.md

   * Renditions of fragment text that are specific to editorial purpose; can be related to channel but is not compulsory, can also be for ad-hoc local modifications.
   * Are created as copies of **Master**, but can then be edited as required; there is usually content overlap between the variations themselves.
-  * Can be defined during fragment authoring or pre-defined in fragment templates.
+  * Can be defined during fragment authoring.
   * Stored in the fragment, to help avoid scattering of content copies.
   * Variations can be [synchronized](/help/assets/content-fragments/content-fragments-variations.md#synchronizing-with-master) with Master if the Master content has been updated.
   * Can be [Summarized](/help/assets/content-fragments/content-fragments-variations.md#summarizing-text) to quickly truncate the text to a predefined length.